 CNTF (Ciliary Neurotrophic Factor) is a Protein Coding gene.
-Diseases associated with an CNTF include Motor Neuron Disease and Amyotrophic Lateral Sclerosis 19.
+Diseases associated with CNTF include Motor Neuron Disease and Amyotrophic Lateral Sclerosis 19.
 Among its related pathways are Innate Immune System and Neural Stem Cell Differentiation Pathways and Lineage-specific Markers.
 GO annotations related to this gene include growth factor activity and ciliary neurotrophic factor receptor binding.
 The protein encoded by this gene is a polypeptide hormone whose actions appear to be restricted to the nervous system where it promotes neurotransmitter synthesis and neurite outgrowth in certain neuronal populations.
 The protein is a potent survival factor for neurons and oligodendrocytes and may be relevant in reducing tissue destruction during inflammatory attacks.
 A mutation in this gene, which results in aberrant splicing, leads to ciliary neurotrophic factor deficiency, but this phenotype is not causally related to neurologic disease.
-A read-through transcript variant composed of the upstream ZFP91 gene and CNTF has also been observed in mouse.
+A read-through transcript variant composed of the upstream ZFP91 gene and CNTF sequence has been identified, but it is thought to be non-coding.
+Read-through transcription of ZFP91 and CNTF has also been observed in Mouse.